On the upper semi-continuity of HSL numbers: The local case

-From now on let $(R,\m)$ be a complete, regular and local ring, $I$ an ideal of $R$ and write $S=R/I$.
-Let $\di$ be the dimension of $S$ and suppose $S$ is Cohen-Macaulay with canonical module $\bar\omega$.
-For our purpose, we assume that $S$ is generically Gorenstein (i.e. each localisation of $S$ at a prime ideal is Gorenstein) so that $\bar\omega\subseteq S$ is an ideal of $S$, cf. \cite[Proposition 2.4]{M1}.
-In which case we can consider the following short exact sequence:
+Let $(R,\m)$ be a complete, regular and local ring, $I$ an ideal of $R$ and write $S=R/I$.
+Let $d$ be the dimension of $S$ and suppose $S$ is Cohen-Macaulay with canonical module $\bar\omega$.
+Assume that $S$ is generically Gorenstein (i.e. each localisation of $S$ at a prime ideal is Gorenstein) so that $\bar\omega\subseteq S$ is an ideal of $S$, (see. \cite[Proposition 2.4]{12}), and consider the following short exact sequence:

 that induces the long exact sequence

 Since $S$ is Cohen-Macaulay, the above reduces to